PhilPasu/cf-hl-alerts/README.md

-Cloudflare Worker for Hyperliquid liquidation + health alerts and Telegram commands (/status, /positions).
+Cloudflare Worker for Hyperliquid liquidation + health alerts and Telegram commands.

 \- Deployed with Wrangler